Summary

 How to use this report

 DOER publishes this annual heating report to help residents understand market conditions for home heating.
-Due to increased volatility in global markets impacting consumers, DOER produced a pre-season report this year to provide early information to consumers, which was posted on this website in September.
-This report represents an update to estimated price, consumption, and expenditure for the remainder of the winter season based on the latest available data.
-As a consequence of the Russian invasion of Ukraine earlier this year, energy markets have been marked by high energy prices and heightened uncertainty.
-This report is being provided to help households prepare for higher prices more generally, and to assist state partners in providing adequate resources for households in the Commonwealth.
+This report presents estimated price, consumption, and expenditure for the winter season based on the latest available data.
+This report is being provided to help households prepare for energy bills more generally and assist state partners in providing adequate resources for households in the Commonwealth.
 However, due to high uncertainty, estimates in this report are subject to change and should not be used by households to determine a specific budget for heating costs for the upcoming winter.
-Throughout this report, both winter and heating season mean the period between October and March (e.g. 2022/2023 heating season is October 2022 to March 2023).
+Throughout this report, both winter and heating season mean the period between November and March (e.g., 2024/2025 heating season is November 2024 to March 2025).

 Forecast of winter conditions and expected energy use